 - Competitive City benefits and retirement through

 Ready to get started?
-The Fredericksburg Police Department administers written and physical agility testing for the position of police officer throughout the year; applicants should plan to attend both the written and physical agility testing on a scheduled testing date.
+The Fredericksburg Police Department administers written and physical agility testing for the position of police officer throughout the year; applicants should plan to attend both the written and physical agility testing on dates that are scheduled throughout the year.
 Employment applications are not accepted for the position of police officer until an applicant has passed both the written and physical agility tests.

 A qualified applicant must:

 - Be a citizen of the United States

 - Be at least 21 years of age at the time of graduation from the basic police academy

 - Be a high school graduate or possess a GED certificate

 - DUI conviction within the last 5 years